February 2020 Update: Funding is no longer available for oil boiler grants.

-2. ECO only runs until March 2017
+2. ECO only runs until September 2018

-Originally, the scheme was only supposed to run until 2015, but it was so popular that it was extended until March 2017.
+Originally, the scheme was only supposed to run until 2015, but it was so popular that it was extended until September 2018.
 There is talk of a further extension but we don’t have any more detail on that just yet.
 Just fill out the form to get the ball rolling…

 3. What can you claim under the Affordable Warmth Obligation?

-4. The Warm Front scheme has been replaced by ECO
+5. The Warm Front scheme has been replaced by ECO

 Before ECO, we had the Warm Front scheme.
 It was very well publicised and generated a lot of interest, but Warm Front ended in 2013.
 Don’t worry if you missed out on Warm Front – the benefits on offer through the ECO scheme are almost identical.
 You can learn more about the Warm Front becoming ECO here.

-5. ECO is only available in England, Scotland and Wales
+6. ECO is only available in England, Scotland and Wales

 People in Northern Ireland are not eligible for ECO, but can claim Warm Homes Grants instead.
-If you’d like to find out more, check out the Home Heating Guide for information on the grant and how you can apply.
+If you’d like to find out more, check out the Home Heating Guide for more information on the grant and how you can apply.

-6. Only homeowners and private tenants can apply
+7. Only homeowners and private tenants can apply

 ECO is not available to people living in council properties.
 But homeowners and private tenants can apply.
 If you’re a tenant, you’ll need to get permission from your landlord first.

-7. This is what you need to qualify
+8. This is what you need to qualify

-8. You’re more likely to benefit from ECO if you have an old, broken or inefficient boiler
+9. You’re more likely to benefit from ECO if you have an old, broken or inefficient boiler

 In order to qualify for a replacement oil boiler, your current boiler needs to run at less than 86% efficiency.
 The older the boiler is, the more likely it is that it will run less efficiently.
 So your boiler will need to be at least eight years old.

-9. You might need to make a contribution
+10. You might need to make a contribution

 In some cases, the full cost of a new oil boiler will be covered by the grant, but it’s more likely that you’ll need to pay something towards it.
 The good news is that it will be far less than you would normally pay for a brand new oil boiler.
 You’ll see some big savings on your energy bills too – our recent surveys suggest that some people are saving up to £200 a year with a new gas boiler.

-10. It’s easy to apply!
+11. It’s easy to apply!